 While you might be tempted to go with an older (and cheaper) iPad model, support for those devices will end much sooner.

-The upgraded hardware will also ensure you get the latest features from Apple.
-Older devices typically don't get the full version of iOS due to hardware limitations (and marketing purposes).
+The iPad mini 5's upgraded hardware ensures you get the latest features from Apple.
+Older devices typically don't get the full version of Apple's latest software due to hardware limitations (and marketing purposes).